The traditional measurement of bulk firewood purchases is referred to as a cord.

-The green cord could take up to 180 cubic feet when considering that every piece of wood is single digits percentage larger than its counterparts because the moisture removes some of its volumes when it evaporates.
+The green cord could take up to 180 cubic feet when considering that every piece of wood is single digits a percentage larger than its counterparts because the moisture removes some of its volume when it evaporates.

 This also makes the wood weight significantly less.

 What’s The Average Cost of a Cord of Wood?